carlossss111/shortShellScripts/README.md

 `degitifier.sh` _takes 1 Arg for parent directory_, recursively moves through subdirectories removing '.git' files.

+`escapify.sh` _takes 1 Arg for string, another OPTIONALLY for token_, puts an escape character before every instance of the token (double-quotes by default).

 `helloworld.sh` echoes hello world.

 `killdiscord.sh` kills the discord application (it freezes sometimes) and immediately reopens it.